dmsc/fastbasic/manual.md

   loop and skips to the end.

-  Note that if _step_ is positive, iteration ends if value of _var_ is bigger than _end_, but if _step_ is negative, iteration ends if value of
+  Note that if _step_ is positive, the iteration ends and the if value of _var_ is bigger than _end_, but if _step_ is negative, the iteration ends if value of
   _var_ is less than _end_.

   Also, _end_ and _step_ are evaluated
-  only once at beginning of the loop, that value is stored and used for all loop iterations.
+  only once at beginning of the loop;
+  that value is stored and used for all loop iterations.